logic-and-learning-lab/Popper/README.md

 direction(geq,(in,in)).
 ```

-**Popper currently cannot learn with partial directions.
-So if you provide them, you must give them for all relations.**
+**Popper cannot learn with partial directions.
+If you provide them, you must provide them for all relations.**

 Directions are **optional** but can substantially reduce learning times.